moquality/docs_old/docs/docs/integration-ci-cd/fastlane.md

 Create a shell script in the same directory as your `Fastfile` called `mq.sh`.
 Open that shell script in an editor.

 This shell script will contain the MQ CLI commands that your new step will run.
 Before writing that step, we will write the shell script.
-The next section follows the creation of a shell script to upload an apk file, built using Gradle, to MoQuality.
+The next section follows the creation of a shell script to upload an apk file built using Gradle, to MoQuality.

 ``` shell
 #!/bin/sh